Multi-plasmon effects and plasmon satellites in photoemission from nanostructures: Results and discussion

 The results presented in Figs.~\ref{fig:Fig2}a--c also shed light on the dependence of $P_\ell$ on particle geometry.
 For spherical particles, smaller sizes lead to more intense plasmon satellites (Fig.~\ref{fig:Fig2}a) as a result of the larger field confinement (i.e., $|\Delta_0|^2 \propto R^{-1}$).
-In addition, when moving from the isotropic nanosphere to a core-shell geometry, the plasmon energy can be tuned through the shell thickness, while spatial confinement near the metal region together with the redshifted resonant frequency results in higher probabilities $P_\ell$ (Fig.~\ref{fig:Fig2}b).
-In the quasitatic limit, the shell plasmon energy only depends on the ratio of inner-to-outer radii (see SM), so we can further increase the probability by moving to larger particles while preserving the aspect ratio (Fig.~\ref{fig:Fig2}b).
-An analogous effect is also observed in nanorods, where substantial satellite probabilities can be attained with larger particles at frequencies tuned through the aspect ratio (see Fig.~\ref{fig:Fig2}c).
-This can be intuitively understood by noting that elongated rods exhibit LPS shifted towards the red while still yielding similar field confinement, which, jointly, contribute to larger $\Delta_0=e\phi_{\mathrm{p}}(R)/(\hbar\omega_0)$ and higher satellite probabilities.
+In addition, when moving from the nanosphere to a core-shell geometry, the plasmon energy can be tuned through the shell thickness, while spatial confinement near the metal region together with the redshifted resonant frequency results in higher probabilities $P_\ell$ (Fig.~\ref{fig:Fig2}b).
+In the quasistatic limit, the shell plasmon energy only depends on the ratio of inner-to-outer radii (see ESI$^\dag$) and thinner shells yield higher plasmon satellite probabilities (Fig.~\ref{fig:Fig2}b).
+Thus, the core-shell geometry can be exploited in this way to counteract the size-dependent decrease of satellite probabilities observed in larger nanoparticles.
+An analogous effect is also observed in nanorods (see Fig.~\ref{fig:Fig2}c), as plasmon satellite probabilities associated with larger rods can be higher or comparable to those of smaller rods provided that the aspect ratio of the former is higher [cf. (50,10) and (10,5)].
+This can be intuitively understood by noting that elongated rods exhibit LSPs shifted towards the red while still yielding similar field confinement, which, together, contribute to larger $\Delta_0=e\phi_{\mathrm{p}}(R)/(\hbar\omega_0)$ and higher satellite probabilities.
 In practice, for rod lengths $\gtrsim \SI{100}{\nm}$ retardation effects eventually lead to a weakening of the field confinement~\cite{paper300}.

 Interestingly, for deeply subwavelength nanoparticles ($R \ll \lambda_0$), the ratio $|\betaPE|^2/|\Delta_0|^2$ is rendered both material- and size-independent, leading to the universal curves shown in Fig.~\ref{fig:Fig2}d, which only depend on the morphology and aspect ratio (AR).
 As representative examples of our findings, we plot in Fig.~\ref{fig:Fig2}e photoemission spectra from two silver nanoparticles, namely, a nanosphere (blue line) and a nanorod (red line), in which two discernible plasmon satellites can be identified, associated with the excitation of one and two LSP quanta, though the latter is substantially weaker.
 Incidentally, a size dependence is observed due to retardation when comparing the two nanorods of AR equal to 5 in Fig.~\ref{fig:Fig2}d (see coordinated legend in Fig.~\ref{fig:Fig2}c).